-Here are some of the most important terms covered by a listing agreement.
+Here are some of the most important terms covered by the standard real estate listing agreement.

 - Exclusive right to sell.
 This gives your agent has the exclusive right to sell your property for the duration of the agreement.
-Other types of arrangements with your agent are possible, but this will be your agent's first choice.
+Other types of arrangements with an agent are possible, but the exclusive arrangement will be your agent's first choice.

 - Duration.
 Your listing agreement will last for a set amount of time, such as three or six months.
 From your perspective, a shorter listing agreement is better.
 If you don't like the agent's services, you can walk away and choose a different agent.
-Of course, from the agent's perspective, a longer listing agreement is preferable, because the agent is going to do a lot of work to get the house ready to sell, and won't want to risk losing a commission just as it’s starting to garner some real interest.
+(And if you're happy, renewing should be easy.)
+Of course, from the agent's perspective, a longer listing agreement is preferable, because the agent is going to do a lot of work to get the house ready to sell, and won't want to risk losing a commission just as the property is starting to garner real interest.

 - Safety or protection clause.
 Even though the contract has an expiration date, it will probably also include a clause that protects the agent or broker after that date.
 This prevents you from trying to avoid paying an agent's commission by finding a buyer while you're represented by the agent, but waiting to conduct the sale until your listing agreement expires.
-You'll want an exception if you are ending the contract because you decide to change listing agents, however—if that agent sells quickly and your clause entitles the first agent to a cut, you could owe two commissions.
+You'll want an exception made within the contract if you are ending the relationship because you decide to change listing agents, however—if that agent sells quickly and your clause entitles the first agent to a cut, you could owe two commissions.

 - Duties.
-The agreement may lay out the activities the agent is authorized to conduct on your behalf.
-Read through the list carefully, making sure you understand everything.
-If there are specific duties you want to require of the agent—for example, listing the property on the MLS, posting a yard sign, or creating a listing sheet—specify those as well.
+The agreement might lay out the activities the listing agent is authorized to conduct on your behalf.
+Read through this carefully, making sure you understand everything.
+If there are specific duties you want to make doubly sure the agent will handle—for example, listing the property on the MLS, posting a yard sign, or creating a listing sheet—specify those as well.

 - Dispute resolution.
-The agreement will probably specify how you will handle disputes that you can't work out informally, such as through mediation or binding arbitration.
+The agreement will probably specify how you will handle disputes that you can't work out with the agent informally, such as through mediation or binding arbitration.

-Most listing agents use standard forms created by state or local Realtor© associations to create their listing agreement.
-Don’t sign without reading carefully, however—and don’t be afraid to ask for any changes or amendments.
-Agents may resist changing their standard agreements, having used them many times in the past without incident.
+Agents sometimes resist changing their standard agreements, having used them many times in the past without incident.
 Nevertheless, if you're uncomfortable with something, there's no reason it can't be changed.
-Small changes can be written right on the contract (make sure you get a copy), and large changes can be added on separate addendums and referred to in the contract itself (there’s usually a space for additional terms; here you can refer to the addendum).
+Small changes can be written right on the contract (make sure you get a copy) and initialed, and large changes can be added on separate addendums and referred to in the contract itself.

-For more on working with a real estate agent when you sell your house, see the Nolo book Selling Your House in a Tough Market by Ilona Bray and Alayna Schroeder.
+For more on working with a real estate agent when you sell your house, see the book Selling Your House: Nolo's Essential Guide by Ilona Bray (Nolo).